thosgood/this-weeks-finds/markdown/151-200/week176.md

     t = de + A ^ e.

-Using e: TM \to T we can pull all this stuff back to the tangent bundle, where its meaning becomes evident.
+Using e\colon  TM \to  T we can pull all this stuff back to the tangent bundle, where its meaning becomes evident.
 The metric on T pulls back to a metric on the tangent bundle, A pulls back to a metric-compatible connection on the tangent bundle, F pulls back to the curvature of this